jayast29/jayast29/README.md

 - Hi, I am Jay P👋🏼
-- Interested in Data Analytics & Engineering 😄
 - Pursuing MS in Information Science at UA 🌵
+- Interested in Data Analytics 😄

 <!---
 jayast29/jayast29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.